About the course

 Games development is the fastest growing entertainment industry in the world.
 Our MSc gives you the highly specialised set of skills needed to stay at the forefront of this demanding and constantly evolving field.
 This course is accredited by Creative Skillset who is the industry skills body for the Creative Industries including games, and it works with and for the Creative Industries to develop skills and talent, supporting productivity and employability.

 Created with involvement from industry professionals, the course programme focuses on the technical aspects of game development and the underlying fundamentals of computer science.
 We cover a range of core concepts, including C++ programming, physics simulation, concurrency, advanced graphics, artificial intelligence, and game engine architecture.
 You will have use of our dedicated games development lab, equipped with the latest console development kits and top-spec PCs, plus access to HIVE — our multi-million pound virtual environment lab, which provides access to emerging and new technologies for computer interaction, data collection and visualisation.

 The course begins in September each year and lasts twelve months.
 There are two trimesters of taught modules, followed by an individual dissertation project during the third trimester.
-There is an option to take an extra trimester – immediately before the dissertation, adding an extra three months of study but letting you gain insights into industry through a module based on commercial practice, typically working with commercial clients and software.

 Studying Computer Science at Hull, you'll benefit from an excellent experience for students, with a supportive student community.
 We have an international reputation for our research activities, with a strong record of industrial and public grant funding.
 We are also affiliated with Microsoft’s DreamSpark programme, which allows you to access the latest Microsoft operating systems and development software for home use.
-Once registered with the department, you can download the software free of charge.
+Once registered with the University, you can download the software free of charge.